 Seema Jayachandran is a Professor of Economics at Northwestern University.
 Her research focuses on economic issues in developing countries, including environmental conservation, gender equality, labor markets, health, and education.

 She is a recipient of a National Science Foundation Early Career Development Award, Sloan Research Fellowship, and the Ecological Society of America's Sustainability Science Award.
-She currently serves on the board of directors for the Abdul Latif Jameel Poverty Action Lab (J-PAL) and is the chair of J-PAL's gender sector.
+She serves on the board of directors for the Abdul Latif Jameel Poverty Action Lab (J-PAL) and is the chair of J-PAL's gender sector.
 She is also co-director of the National Bureau of Economic Research's program in Development Economics and co-editor of the American Economic Journal: Applied Economics.
-In addition, she writes regularly for the New York Times as a contributor to the Economic View column.
+In addition, she writes regularly for the New York Times and serves on CARE's board of directors.

 Prior to joining Northwestern, she was a faculty member at Stanford University.
 She earned a PhD in economics from Harvard University, a masterís degree in physics and philosophy from the University of Oxford where she was a Marshall Scholar, and a bachelor's degree in electrical engineering from MIT.